-- Each application should be dated with the received date.
+- Each application should be dated with the county received date.

 - The assessor or designee needs to sign the application and forward to the department for processing.

 It is not the county’s responsibility to verify that the qualification criteria of the applicant has been met.
-The department will verify income, disability, and signature of the applicant.
-Please don't hold applications for these types of issues.
+The department will verify all eligibility requirements as set forth by the Legislature.

-The department will send monthly status reports to the county showing approved or denied applicants.
-The report will also show status changes for existing accounts.
+The department will send an electronic monthly status report to each county showing newly approved accounts and changes to existing accounts.

 For all approved applicants, the county needs to place a flag on their system.
 This flag must remain on the system until the department has been reimbursed for deferred taxes and has processed the lien release.
 Once the county receives a monthly report showing a released status on the account, the flag may be removed.

 The county should notify the department of any change in status for the property or applicant.
 This includes:

 The department may need to request additional information in these

 circumstances to verify the eligibility for continuation in the program.